Film Recipes for Fujifilm Cameras

 Albariño, Soft Fresh Film Recipe

-A soft and cinematic film simulation look for summer days and sunshine
+A soft and cinematic film simulation look for Summer days and sunshine

 Albariño Film Recipe